corda/corda-logic-app-adapter/readme.md

 The previous example of a message to be consumed from the bus highlights how some of the key concepts are communicated:

- - `messageName`: Always `ContractMessage`
+ - `messageName`: Always `CreateContractRequest`
  - `requestId`: A simple correlation ID, generated at the source, opaque to the key components.
  - `workflowName`: The name of the flow to be invoked.
 Preferably in fully qualified form, i.e. containing the relevant package name.
- - `parameters`: An flat array of objects representing key-value pairs.
+ - `parameters`: A flat array of objects representing key-value pairs.
 The name is expected to equal the flow invocation parameter name.
 The value provided represents the value to be passed to the flow invocation logic.
 Note that—in the current implementation—the type of value chosen is irrelevant.
 All flows will be invoked using strings in line with Corda's `InteractiveShell.runFlowFromString` method.
  - `messageSchemaVersion`: Always `1.0.0`

 This format is formally specified in [`flow-invocation-request.schema.json`](src/main/resources/schemata/flow-invocation-request.schema.json).

-#### Service Bus Egress Format
+#### Service Bus Egress Format (`ContractMessage`)

 Normally, each transaction in Corda is a proposal to mark zero or more existing states as historic (the inputs), while creating zero or more new states (the outputs).
 In case flows compatible with this adapter, a more strict model has to apply in which at most one state is used as input/output.